StevenOng97/backend-saas/README.md

 2. Navigate to API Keys and create a new API key
 3. Copy the API key and add it to your environment variables

+### Setting Up Stripe for Billing

+1. Sign up for a free account at [Stripe](https://stripe.com/)
+2. Get your API keys from the Stripe Dashboard > Developers > API keys
+3. Create the following products and prices in your Stripe Dashboard:
+   - **Starter Plan**: $19/month recurring
+   - **Growth Plan**: $49/month recurring
+   - **Pro Plan**: $99/month recurring
+4. Copy the price IDs and add them to your environment variables
+5. Set up a webhook endpoint pointing to `your-domain.com/stripe/webhook`
+6. Copy the webhook signing secret and add it to your environment variables

 ### Environment Variables

 Create a `.env` file in the root directory with the following contents: